Helping Ranchers Save Sage-Grouse Habitat

 MITIGATING IMPACTS TO SAGE-GROUSE HABITAT

-Willamette Partnership helped make mitigation a big part of the state’s strategy of steering development away from the most important sage-grouse habitat and investing in tackling threats like fire and invasive species fire.
+Willamette Partnership helped make mitigation a big part of the state’s strategy of steering development away from the most important sage-grouse habitat and investing in tackling threats like fire and invasive species.
 That’s where Willamette Partnership stepped up.

 Here’s what we helped develop: